hypercore-one/znn_walletapi_csharp/README.md

 ### Node

-A node client needs to be configured in order to interact with the Zenon Network of Momentum.
+A node client needs to be configured in order to interact with the Zenon Network.

+The node client can either connect a local Zenon Node or connect an external node.
+It is highly recommended to setup and use a local Zenon Node in a production environment.

 Use the `Api:Node` configuration section to configure the node client.